Paratacamite

 Paratacamite is a mineral in the halide minerals category.
 Its chemical formula is Cu3(Cu,Zn)(OH)6Cl2.
 Its name is derived from its association with atacamite.
+Paratacamite was first described by Herbert Smith in 1906.
+The zincian endmember Cu3(Zn)(OH)6Cl2 is called herbertsmithite, and paratacamite is polymorphous with botallackite and atacamite.

-It is found in Chile, Botallack Mine in Cornwall, Broken Hill, Australia, and in Italy in Capo Calamita on the island of Elba.
+It has been found in Chile, Botallack Mine in Cornwall, Broken Hill, Australia, and in Italy at Capo Calamita on the island of Elba.